mdditt2000/k8s-bigip-ctlr/user_guides/openshift-4-7/cluster/README.md

 ```
 ![diagram](https://github.com/mdditt2000/openshift-4-7/blob/master/cluster/diagram/2021-07-06_13-08-24.png)

-### Step 2: Create a new OpenShift HostSubnet
+### Step 2: Create a new OpenShift HostSubnets

-Create a host subnet for the BIP-IP.
+Create the hostsubnets for the BIP-IP.
 This will provide the subnet for creating the tunnel self-IP

     oc create -f f5-openshift-hostsubnet-01.yaml
     oc create -f f5-openshift-hostsubnet-02.yaml